-A federal employer identification number, or EIN, is a nine-digit number the IRS assigns to businesses for tax filing and reporting purposes.
+A federal "employer identification number," or EIN, is a nine-digit number the IRS assigns to businesses for tax filing and reporting purposes.
 The IRS uses the EIN to identify the taxpayer.

 Also, some banks require you to have an EIN before they'll set up a bank account for your business.

-If you perform personal services as an independent contractor, you must provide an EIN or Social Security number to your clients, or the client will be required to withhold 28% of your payments.
+If you perform personal services as an independent contractor, you must provide an EIN or Social Security number to your clients, or the client will be required to withhold 24% of your payments.
 Obtaining an EIN allows you to avoid having to provide your Social Security number to clients and other members of the public.

-If you aren't comfortable sending information via the Internet, you can download IRS Form SS-4, Application for Employer Identification Number and send it by postal mail.
-Alternatively, you can receive your EIN by calling the IRS at 800-829-4933 from 7:00 a.m. to 10:00 p.m. local time (Pacific time for Alaska and Hawaii).
+If you aren't comfortable sending information via the internet, you can download IRS Form SS-4, Application for Employer Identification Number and send it by postal mail.
+Or you can get your EIN by calling the IRS at 800-829-4933 from 7:00 a.m. to 10:00 p.m. local time (Pacific time for Alaska and Hawaii).